Martchus/arch-repo-manager/README.md

 * So far also no security review of the code has been done and at the same time the code base contains lots of rather low-level code (instead of relying on frameworks), many self-written parsers and exposes a web service.
 So use it at your own risk (like most other open source projects, but here I'd like to highlight it specifically).
+When not exposing the instance publicly and only building PKGBUILDs from trusted sources this should be ok, though.
+* When building PKGBUILDs from the AUR you **must** review them, see the according note under "Building packages" for details.
 * 32-bit architectures are  not supported (as the database needs a huge address space).
 Of course you can build packages *for* 32-bit architectures.